-How has studying abroad benefited you,
+How has studying abroad benefited you, personally and academically?

 Wow, where do I begin?
 Studying abroad was very revealing of who I am as a person.
 I discovered aspects of my personality in planning trips, living with friends in close quarters, and adjusting to cultural norms that I would never have learned had I not had that experience.
 Academically, it gave me a new, freer perspective on my schoolwork: that there are bigger things in life to put your energy into (although schoolwork is still important to an extent).